pbeza/praca-magisterska/src/myscm/README.md

 This is main directory that contains source code of the whole project.
 Application consists of 2 parts:

 * **Server** – that is reference software and configuration model for clients.
 Server is responsible for:
     * scanning and detecting server's software and configuration changes using [AIDE][10],
     * generating [GNU/Linux][11] system image that will be applied by the clients.
 * **Client** – that is machine that software and configuration will be modified to match server's system image.
 Client is responsible for:
-    * appling system image prepared by the server,
+    * applying system image prepared by the server,
     * downloading system image that will be applied on client's machine,
     * sharing the system image with other clients.

 ### Implementation ###